AF-Github1/WebotsWorkshop/README.md

     for each_val in gps_value:
         msg += " {0:0.2f}".format(each_val)
     print(msg)

   # This is the logic for the obstacle detection.
-Whenever the appropriate sensors detect they are within a given distance of an obstacle, depending on which sensors detect it we either define right_obstacle or             # left_obstacle as true.
+Whenever the appropriate sensors detect they are within a given distance of an obstacle, depending on which sensors detect it we either define        right_obstacle or left_obstacle as true.
     right_obstacle = psValues[0] > 80.0 or psValues[1] > 80.0 or psValues[2] > 80.0
     left_obstacle = psValues[5] > 80.0 or psValues[6] > 80.0 or psValues[7] > 80.0

-  # Whenever the value of the right/left obstacle is true we change the speed for each othe the motors.
-As such, the robot will spin either to the left or to the right until it detects there is no more obstacles
+  # Whenever the value of the right/left obstacle is true we change the speed for each of the motors.
+As such, the robot will rotate either to the left or to the right until the sensors stop detecting obstacles
-  # To note that this code does not prevent a obstacle detection loop, so if the robot manages to get a situation where it detects obstacles in both sides it will get stuck until manually removed from the position.
+  # To note that this simple code does not prevent a obstacle detection loop, so if the robot manages to get a situation where it detects obstacles in both sides it will get stuck until manually removed from the position.

   https://github.com/AF-Github1/WebotsWorkshop/assets/133685290/4fa13e96-1e7d-4dce-b171-fd9f04d3fafe